seanox/aspect-js/manual/en/introduction.md

 - index.html
 ```

-The loading of resources and the object/model binding are partial if the
+The loading of resources and the view model binding are partial if the component
-component is required in the UI -- means with the first use, which is controlled
+is required in the UI -- means with the first use, which is controlled via the
-via the [SiteMap](sitemap.md) as central face flow management and thus minimizes
+[SiteMap](sitemap.md) as central face flow management and thus minimizes the
-the loading time, because only resources required for the active UI components
+loading time, because only resources required for the active UI components are
-are loaded selectively.
+loaded selectively.

 The outsourcing and loading of resources at runtime is optional and can be
 applied completely, partially and not at all.
 There is a fixed order for loading